Stress–strain curve

-In engineering and materials science, a stress–strain curve for a material gives the relationship between stress and strain.
+In engineering and materials science, a stress–strain curve for a material gives the relationship between the applied pressure, known as stress and amount of deformation, known as strain.
 It is obtained by gradually applying load to a test coupon and measuring the deformation, from which the stress and strain can be determined (see tensile testing).
 These curves reveal many of the properties of a material, such as the Young's modulus, the yield strength and the ultimate tensile strength.

 Definition

-Generally speaking, curves representing the relationship between stress and strain in any form of deformation can be regarded as stress–strain curves.
-The stress and strain can be normal, shear, or mixture, also can be uniaxial, biaxial, or multiaxial, even change with time.
+Generally speaking, curves that represent the relationship between stress and strain in any form of deformation can be regarded as stress–strain curves.
+The stress and strain can be normal, shear, or a mixture, and can also be uniaxial, biaxial, or multiaxial, and can even change with time.
 The form of deformation can be compression, stretching, torsion, rotation, and so on.
-If not mentioned otherwise, stress–strain curve refers to the relationship between axial normal stress and axial normal strain of materials measured in a tension test.
+If not mentioned otherwise, stress–strain curve typically refers to the relationship between axial normal stress and axial normal strain of materials measured in a tension test.